2026 Wisconsin State Income Tax Brackets — Married Filing Jointly

 Federal + Wisconsin combined burden (MFJ examples)

-Approximations: federal MFJ standard deduction applied; Wisconsin standard deduction phase-out applied at higher incomes; no credits other than implicit.
-Use the Wisconsin tax calculator for exact numbers including Married Couple Credit, school property tax credit, etc.
+Approximations: federal MFJ standard deduction applied; Wisconsin standard deduction phaseout applied; credits are not included.
+Use the Wisconsin tax calculator for exact estimates including Married Couple Credit, school property tax credit, and other state-specific items.

 Key Wisconsin-specific rules for MFJ